Jari2647/FinalProject/README.md

 The device is built upon a 3D printed breadboard box by Thingiverse user lorddeath. https://www.thingiverse.com/thing:4824137/files

+The uLCD display operates off of a library written by Stephane Rochon.
+It was provided to us in ECE2035 HW3.

 The VS1053 operates off the following library from Vassilis Serasidis. https://os.mbed.com/users/silis/code/VS1053/

 ![IMG_0257](https://github.com/user-attachments/assets/d50fe24e-eb86-4c68-906d-330137ddd846)